Kupon 1

 Operator: Central Bank of the Russian Federation

-Contractors: Lavochkin (prime), NPO Elas (transponders)
+Contractors: NPO Lavochkin (prime), NPO Elas (transponders)

 Equipment: 16 Ku-band transponders